Word page

 Common questions

-• What does meddler mean?
-It means a person who interferes in other people’s affairs.
+• What does meddler mean in simple words?
+Meddler means someone who interferes in other people's business without being asked.

 • How do you pronounce meddler?
-It is commonly pronounced MED-ler.
+Meddler is pronounced MED-ler.